Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

 The system is fully installed and has transitioned off of the LiveCD.

-1. All activities required for site  maintenence are complete.
+1. All activities required for site maintenance are complete.

-1. Run the ncn_add_remove_replace_ncn_pre-req.py
+2. Run the ncn_add_remove_replace_ncn_pre-req.py

    1. Script will ask 3 questions: